nkholski/phaser3-es6-webpack/README.md

 Arcade physics
 Animation
 Audio

+#Thanks to
+@AleBles - Updated webpack-stuff when the project was stalled at Beta 19.

 # Setup
 You’ll need to install a few things before you have a working copy of the project.